kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I knock on Paul's door to say hello.
 He is surprised to see me.
 He's an old friend from Denia.
 - He puts me and Alex in contact, another old friend from Denia.
 - I meet Alex and tell her everything that's been happening.
+I must appear extremely stressed to her.
 - Myself, Paul and Alex meet for coffee soon after.
 - I meet Alex a few times over the next months until March 8th and then I don't really hear from anyone again, apart from Paul who I continue to "bump" into at the Open Market where he's having a beer.
 - We arrange to meet for Halloween as we had done in 2007.